StrappedGlint13/pathfinding/documentation/testing.md

 <img src="https://github.com/StrappedGlint13/pathfinding/blob/main/documentation/images/londonBerlin.png" width="800">

 Biggest differences were at the mazes, but there can be seen that the algorithms found the shortest paths with own eyes.
-In addition, the difference between the scenes and the projects algorithms are so big, that the resolution probelm is clear as it can't be that big difference.
+In addition, the difference between the scenes and the projects algorithms are so big, that the resolution probelm is clear as the difference can't be that big.

-##
+## Conclusions

-At the implementation document, there is more about how to get the input for the project properly, if the main goal is to compare distance with the scenes distances.
+According the performance results, the algorithms finds the shortest path in most cases.
+There are several issues with JPS in the more open fields and large obstacles containing maps, where it performs more greedily.
+At the mazes it's always finding the shortest path according tests.

+Dijkstra is slowest among the algorithms in almost every maps.
+At the mazes A* seems to have more trouble, as the heuristic function becomes in useless due to large amount of walls, and especially large routes Dijkstra performns better.
+JPS is much more faster than these two.
+It can be seen from the diagrams produced at this document.

+According these two diagrams, input 10 runs most slower, and for some reason 100 feed are the fastest, as 1000 feed runs slower than 100.
+The differences are quite small, but still.

+There are more conclusions regarding performance tests at the implementation document at the improvements and flaws.